 They will challenge you and inspire you like never before and furnish you with the skills to create and deliver outstanding and memorable ceremonies.

 Anne is Managing Director of Civil Ceremonies Ltd and founder and Honorary President of the Institute of Civil Funerals.
 Anne created and established Civil Funerals in the UK in 2002 and founded the Institute of Civil Funerals in 2004.
 Her previous career included the role of New Project Director at Lifecycle Marketing Ltd and Distribution Director with Bounty Services (UK) Ltd. She has been involved in establishing many services with Local Authorities and Registration Districts across the UK, in particular Naming Ceremonies, Renewal of Marriage Vows Ceremonies and Commitment Ceremonies as well as Civil Funerals.
 Anne wrote and published 'The Complete Guide to Naming Ceremonies' in 2008.
 She has established the website www.celebrantsupplies.co.uk, (providing wholesale resources for celebrants and registrars) and also www.funeralmap.co.uk, (an online resource for those arranging a funeral) .
-In 2014 she set up the Child Funeral Charity, of which she is a trustee.
+In 2014 she set up the Child Funeral Charity with industry colleagues, (of which she is a trustee).
 Her qualifications include a BA (Hons) Degree in Business Studies and an MBA.

 Jill has ten years' experience as a Civil Funeral Celebrant in the Surrey area and was a Founder Member of the Institute of Civil Funerals.
 She spends much time supporting new local celebrants.
 Jill's career has included adult tutoring with Surrey County Council and a lengthy career in Surrey County Council's registration service, where she fulfilled a variety of different roles including deputy registrar and registrar of births and deaths.
 Jill has worked with Civil Ceremonies Ltd for many years training celebrants and previously registrars in technical registration procedures.
 She has conducted hundreds of funerals, marriages and the ceremonies and of course delegates always benefit hugely from her experience.